gartenkralle/HackerRank/Algorithms/Warmup/IntroToTutorialChallenges/README.md

 #### Output Format
 Output the index of **V** in the array.

-The next section describes the constraints and ranges of the input.
-You should check this section to know the range of the input.
+<i>The next section describes the constraints and ranges of the input.
+You should check this section to know the range of the input.</i>

 #### Constraints
 - **1 <= n <= 1000**